Liberty students protest in wake of reports about Falwell

 Students at Liberty University in Virginia gathered Friday to protest in the wake of news reports containing allegations that school president Jerry Falwell Jr. improperly benefited from the institution and disparaged students in emails.

-Students jointed together at the private evangelical university known for being an influential hub in conservative politics and held up signs calling for accountability and an investigation.
+Students joined together at the private evangelical university known for being an influential hub in conservative politics and held up signs calling for accountability and an investigation.

-Elizabeth Books, a junior majoring in politics and policy, told The Associated Press by phone that a recent Politico Magazine story as well as a Reuters report prompted the protest at the school in Lynchburg.
-She said about 35 students were involved while many more watched.
+Elizabeth Brooks, a junior majoring in politics and policy, told The Associated Press by phone that a recent Politico Magazine story as well as a Reuters report prompted the protest at the school in Lynchburg.
+She said about 35 students were involved.

 “I couldn’t stay silent anymore,” the 20-year-old said.
 “I would like to see President Falwell address this himself and for there to be an investigation into the allegations to see whether or not they’re true.”

-Note: An earlier version of this report had an incorrect spelling of Elizabeth Brooks’ last name.